 The term stored product insects or SPIs covers a whole host of small insects that can affect stored foodstuffs in locations from home cupboards to commercial food factories.
-The inclusion of these pests in stored products such as grain, rice, pulses and processed food often renders it unfit for sale or consumption.
+The inclusion of these pests in stored products such as grain, rice, pulses, and processed food often renders them unfit for sale or consumption.

-Although small in size, the economic impact globally of these stored product insects is huge, affecting all stages of food production from the primary producer through to the end consumer.
+Although small, the global economic impact of these stored product insects is enormous, affecting all stages of food production from the primary producer to the end consumer.
 They can cause the recall of products, generating costs and causing additional losses from the disposal of affected products.

 Amazingly insect pests are estimated to destroy around 20% of the world’s grain crop production each year, costing billions and earning the title of the ‘world’s most expensive pest’.

 Common Species of SPI

 A few of the native and non-native species found in the UK include:

 - Biscuit beetle

 - Larder beetle

 - Mill moth

 Types of SPI in the UK